 1. Harvest Season

-This family-friendly farm offers a vast amount of sweet and savoury goodies including pick-your-own apples, pumpkins, tomatoes and field veggies.
-Bring the family and enjoy some freshly baked goods after a run through the corn maze!
+This family-friendly farm is celebrating their 50th anniversary and offers a vast amount of sweet and savoury goodies including pick-your-own apples, pumpkins (all you can carry for $25), tomatoes and field veggies.
+Bring the family and your friends to enjoy some freshly baked goods, a run through the corn maze, lunch, hard cider, kids playground, animal petting area, wagon rides and more!

 If solitude is more your style, you should take a peek at the Danforth Acres County farm stand.
 True to the farm life, you can take your pick of the fresh vegetables and fruit (including potatoes, peas, kale) and leave your cash in the box!
 This is the epitome of country living.